roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-07 ****** byCathartico© With my face burning in shame, I scrambled to my feet.
+With my face burning in shame, I scrambled to my feet.
 All four guys had taken a seat on the old worn-out couch, observing each and every move I made.
 D-Rod's look revealed a hint of pride about his office pet.
 Matt's gaze was full of malicious glee.
 Justin looked all pumped whereas Taylor still seemed uneasy and insecure.

  Facing them, I pulled my black leather skirt down my ass and buttoned the white vest.
 With my outfit back in its initial state, I stood there for a moment, not really knowing what to do.
 I was fully aware that I had to get going or time would be running out on me.